 Isolation is a huge problem for work-at-home freelancers who don’t have the daily interaction of coworkers or familiar faces at the lunch spot near their office.

 Freelancers who live in a city where they can easily walk to a coffee shop or attend networking events with like-minded freelancers have an obvious advantage over those living in less populated areas.
 But even big-city freelancers can get lonely, especially if they live alone or if they’re new to that city.

 Here’s a look at strategies for combating this problem and connecting with other freelancers.

-Finding Your Tribe Online
+Finding Your Community Online